"Police Infrastructure, Police Performance and Crime: Evidence from Austerity Cuts" [Revise & Resubmit American Economic Review (2nd round)]

 Selected for 2022 EALE JM tour.
 Honorable Mention at the 15th North American Meeting of the Urban Economics Association

-Leveraging unprecedented austerity cuts, this paper studies how the closure of over 70% of local police stations– while keeping officer numbers constant affects crime, police effectiveness, civilian cooperation, and residents’ welfare.
-Combining geo-referenced crime records and victimization survey data, I find that reduced proximity to stations persistently increases violent crime and reduces po lice effectiveness.
+Leveraging unprecedented austerity cuts, this paper studies how a large-scale reorganization of police resources induced by the closure of over 70\% of stations -- while keeping force-wide police strength constant -- affects crime, police effectiveness, civilian cooperation, and residents’ welfare.
+Combining geo-referenced police records and victimization survey data, I find that reduced proximity to stations persistently increases violent crime and reduces police effectiveness.
 A spatial model of crime and policing highlights heterogeneous shifts in criminal activity.
-Concurrently, I document reduced reporting of non violent offenses, diminished trust in policing, and lower local house prices in the most deprived areas.
-A counterfactual exercise indicates alternative closure poli cies could have mitigated these adverse consequences.
+Concurrently, I document reduced reporting of non-violent offenses, diminished trust in policing, and lower local house prices.
+A counterfactual exercise indicates alternative closure policies could have mitigated these adverse consequences.

 "Should you Meet the Parents?
 The impact of qualitative information sessions on school choice" with Lorenzo Neri and Marco Ovidi.
 March 2025 [Revise & Resubmit Journal of Human Resources]